Fair & Square

 What I learned from talking to people

-There are mulitple factors that go into a fair rent situation.
-Everyone must agree on the factors and be able to see the results and agree on those together.
-Room size, length of stay, income, and special features like privates closets or bathrooms matter to people.
+Multiple factors go into a fair rent situation.
+Everyone must agree on the characteristics, see the results, and agree on those together.
+Room size, length of stay, income, and special features like private closets or bathrooms matter to people.

 I was given this sketch by the engineer I am working with.
-We discussed what features were most important to set our app apart in the app store.
-I strongly felt having income be a factor would set our app apart as a rental calculator.
+We discussed the essential features to set our app apart in the app store.
+I strongly felt that having income be a factor would set our app apart as a rental calculator.
 There were already apps that helped pay rent and split bills.

 Wireframes + Flows

-From here we pivoted features and kept many of the concepts laid out in this sketch.
-We took out "compare rent" and "find roommate".
+From here, we pivoted features and kept many of the concepts laid out in this sketch.
+We took out "compare rent" and "find a roommate."
 We reorganized the information architecture.

 Hifi screen designs

-Next in my design process I started fleshing out a logo and screen designs.
-Here are are some of the screens I created but didn't make it through.
-I like to design a lot of very different screens and iterate, showing my designs to people and seeing which one they respond to best.
-I had to view the screens on both iphone and android, the colors can vary a lot from device to device.
+Next, I started fleshing out logo and screen designs in my design process.
+Here are some screens I created but didn't make it through.
+I like to design many very different screens and iterate, showing my designs to people and seeing which one they respond best.
+I had to view the screens on both iPhone and Android; the colors can vary a lot from device to device.